How Center of Gravity, Angle of Attack, and Stalls Impact Flight

 The center of gravity (CG) is the point where the entire weight of a drone is balanced in all directions.
 Imagine it as the exact spot where all the drone’s weight is concentrated.

 Maintaining the correct CG is essential for stable and controlled flight.
-If the CG is off—too far forward, backward, or to the side—the drone may become difficult to control or even unsafe to fly.
+If the CG is off—too far forward, backward, or to the side—the sUAS may become difficult to control or even unsafe to fly.

 Critical Angle of Attack